dev-launchers/onboarding-bot-model/langchains/LANGCHAINS.md

 The [store](./store/) folder contains the database to support efficient storage and searching of these embeddings.

 The [retrieve](./retrieve/) folder contains the fonction for be abble to do semantic search.

+### RAG

+The [chain](./chain/) folder contains the fonction for chain who allows for retrieving the document corpus, conversation history, user question, and sending all of this to a LLM that returns an answer.

 ## **interesting link for airflow update vector store**